woohoolabs/yin/README.md

     }

     /**
-     * Provides information about the "attributes" section of the current resource.
+     * Provides information about the "attributes" member of the current resource.
      *
      * The method returns an array where the keys signify the attribute names,
      * while the values are callables receiving the domain object as an argument,